atanvardo/Phylo-Tutorial/09-Maximum Likelihood.md

 ## Likelihood calculation

 Let’s see it with an example.
-Let’s suppose that we want to calculate the likelihood of that the sequence CCAT mutates to the sequence CCGT.
+Let’s suppose that we want to calculate the likelihood of that the sequence `CCAT` mutates to the sequence `CCGT`.
 The parameters of our model are:

 $$
 P_{i} =